Perspective | I can’t quit you, Facebook, but I should. We all should.

 And, most notably, a childhood friend reminded me that our former high school headmaster at Buffalo’s Nardin Academy, Michael Langan, had written a book about growing up in Lackawanna and working his way through school with a job at Bethlehem Steel.
 Within a few hours, and without my contacting him, Mike had texted me.
 He was putting his book in the mail.

 Well, this was terrific, I had to admit.
-It was more than I could ever use, but it was wonderful to hear people’s recollections, and to learn a lot about steel-making.
+It was more than I could ever use, but it was wonderful to hear people’s recollections, and to learn a lot about steelmaking.

 Then reality set in.